LorenzoCorbella74/my-ai-book-generator/README.md

     - It receives the full profiles for all characters and settings involved in the scene.
     - It gets a summary of all previous chapters and scenes to maintain **coherence**.
     - It adjusts the **emotional tension** based on the chapter's position in the story, building towards a climax.
+6.  **AI Editing**: After each chapter is written, a specialized "AI Editor" reviews the entire chapter.
+It checks for consistency against the user's original choices, fixes plot holes or character inconsistencies, removes repetition, and improves the overall prose, acting as a final quality control step.

+## Output
 All generated files (story, context, stats) are saved in an `/output/<book title>` folder for each book you create.

-The pipeline is designed for flexibility and can be adapted for different genres, tones, audiences, and book lengths.
+The pipeline is designed for flexibility and can be adapted for different **genres**, **tones**, **audiences**, and **book lengths**.
 All data is structured using JSON schemas for easy validation and further processing.